Quick Glance Blooming

 Overview of materials and setup

-Charging water one color and different colors.
+Charging water using one color and different colors.
 Applying saturations of colors, flat wash, gravity tilt wash, wet-on-damp color washes - wait 45 seconds then add brush strokes, spraying blooms, lifting, soft edges, dry brushing

 Goal: Understanding timing and drying stages.
 Understanding terminology used in watercolor painting.
+See glossary below.

 Photograph will be provided.